lorenvtvss/Matlab_for_PfMgmt/README.md

 # Matlab for Portfolio Management

-Matlab implementation of different portfolio strategies
+Matlab implementation of different portfolio strategies.

+Exercises of the course "Matlab for Portfolio Management".